MOMENTI: Scalable Motif Mining in Multidimensional Time Series: Conclusions

 We presented a LSH based algorithm for the motif discovery problem in multidimensional time series, with strong guarantees on the quality of the results.
 Experimental evidence supports the efficacy and efficiency of our approach, demonstrating that it is able to find motifs with only a fraction of all possible distance computations.

-\begin{acks} This work was supported in part by the Big-Mobility project by the University of Padova under the Uni-Impresa call, by the MUR PRIN 20174LF3T8 AHeAD project, by MUR PNRR CN00000013 National Center for HPC, Big Data and Quantum Computing, and by Marsden Fund (MFP-UOA2226). \end{acks}
+\begin{acks} This work was supported in part by the Big-Mobility project by the University of Padova under the Uni-Impresa call, by the MUR PRIN 2022TS4Y3N EXPAND project, by MUR PNRR CN00000013 National Center for HPC, Big Data and Quantum Computing, and by Marsden Fund (MFP-UOA2226). \end{acks}